Bartozzz/bartozzz.github.io/content/blog/ultimate-gatsby-seo-guide/how-to-create-a-sitemap.md

 ## Step 4: Test and Deploy

-Before deploying your Gatsby website with the new sitemap, it's crucial to test it locally.
+Before deploying your Gatsby website with the new sitemap, it’s crucial to test it locally.
 The sitemap is only generated for production mode.
 To test your sitemap, you should run the following command:

 ```bash
 $ gatsby build && gatsby serve.
 ```

 …and head to `localhost:9000/sitemap-index.xml` to see the generated sitemap.
-Once you've confirmed that everything is working as expected, deploy your Gatsby website to your hosting provider.
+Once you’ve confirmed that everything is working as expected, deploy your Gatsby website to your hosting provider.

 ## Step 5: Submit to search engines